mondaychen/ai-writing-helper/README.md

 - Clear build cache: `pnpm clean`
 - Reinstall dependencies: `pnpm clean:install`

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

 If you find this project helpful, please consider:
 - ⭐ Starring the repository
+- 🤝 Contributing to the codebase
 - 🐛 Reporting bugs or issues
-- 💡 Suggesting new features
-- 🤝 Contributing to the codebase

 ---